OUR WINES

 MOCA

-Rose wine from 100% Plavac mali grape variety.
+Rose wine from 75% Plavac mali grapes & 25% Drnekusa .
 It is made in a saignée method of rosé winemaking that involves “bleeding” off a portion of red wine juice after it’s been in contact with the skins and seeds.
 Hence the deeper, fuller color, reminiscent of some Southern Rhone roses.

 The first nose gives a load of fresh strawberries and raspberries, but also that fresh grape, vinous kick.
-There is a citrus note as well, more of grapefruit than lemon, but also some herbal notes, reminiscent of tarragon.
+There is a citrus note as well, more of grapefruit than lemon, and then some herbal notes, reminiscent of tarragon.

 On the palate, this is a medium-bodied, but bold rose, with a very firm structure and silky tannins.
 Acidity is refreshing, but this is not an aperitif wine.
-This is a food wine.
-It is invigorating.
+This is an invigorating food wine.

 PREDOBRO